 Common mistake when cleaning pet hairs from your sofa:

 Golden rule: You should never vacuum the front border of a cushions of your sofa if they have feathers in them.
 The reason for this is that it will pull the feather through the cambric.
-Yes, the frame can be vacuumed but when it comes to the cushions, it's a different story.
+Yes, the frame can be gently vacuumed if necessary but when it comes to the cushions, it's a different story.
 If a sofa is only feather and down and it doesn't have a foam core up to the front edge of the sofa, never run a powerful vacuum cleaner over it.
-Make sure your vacuum has a very low setting or you can vacuum by pulling the pretty case away from the interior feathers.
+Make sure your vacuum has a very low setting or you can vacuum by pulling the pretty case away from the interior feathers or avoid it altogether.

 How to protect your linen or cotton sofa from stains:

 Cotton and linen are more complex materials when it comes to stains and smells.
 The problem is that the smell gets into the yarn as they are hydrophilic.